Attempted assassination of Donald Trump in Pennsylvania: Staged by Republicans

 Within minutes of the shooting, the word staged became the second-highest trending topic on Twitter, generating about 600 million views with the help of bot accounts.
 Left-wing users posted conspiracy theories of a false flag operation, dubbed "BlueAnon", in reference to QAnon.
 False claims included that the shooting and blood on Trump were faked; that crisis actors were used; that the victim who died was a sacrifice' to make the attempt look more realistic"; that the shooting was intended to improve Trump's chance of winning the election; and, according to a Democratic strategist, that Republicans staged the shooting to improve Trump's image.
 The Washington Post journalist Taylor Lorenz wrote, "As more Americans lose trust in mainstream institutions and turn to partisan commentators and influencers for information, experts say they are seeing a big uptick in the manufacture and spread of left-wing conspiracy theories, a sign that the communal warping of reality is no longer occurring primarily on the right."
-A Morning Consult poll two days after the shooting implied one in five Americans believe the shooting was staged, including a third of Biden voters.
+A Morning Consult poll two days after the shooting implied one in five Americans found it credible that the shooting was staged, including a third of Biden voters.